Tuesday, 25 March 2025

 Four go on an adventure to Wigan, in search of historic pubs and fine ales and a beer festival in a leisure centre.

 We were making good time under blue skies on the M6, the only delay encountered being the predictable traffic jam circumnavigating Oxford, some 5-minutes after setting off.
-The rock playlist was curated by the man behind the wheel, John, who was going into great detail about when Richie Blackmore reached his peak.
+The rock playlist was curated by the man behind the wheel, Chairman John, who was going into great detail about when Richie Blackmore reached his peak.

 I was spared the 8 minutes plus of Stargazer as we reached the final leg and needed to listen to the sat nav directions to deliver